+The Company's officers serve at the discretion of the Board of Directors.
+The biographical information of each of the Company's executive officers (in alphabetical order) who is not a director, as well as the Company's Secretary and Chief Compliance Officer, who are not executive officers of the Company, is as follows: Matthew Freund, 35, is the Company's President and Co-Portfolio Manager and also serves as President of Barings Private Credit Corporation and Barings Capital Investment Corporation.
+Mr. Freund served as a Senior Investment Manager within Barings' Global Private Finance Group, where he was responsible for structuring, underwriting, and monitoring North American private finance investments supporting Barings sponsor clients.
+Mr. Freund is also a board member for Eclipse Business Credit, a specialty lender focused on providing asset backed loans.
+He has worked in the industry since 2009.
+Prior to joining Barings in 2015, Mr. Freund worked for US Bank structuring secured loans to support leveraged buyouts for private equity sponsors.
+Prior to joining US Bank, Mr. Freund worked in underwriting and analytical roles at Bank of America as part of corporate and middle market coverage.
+He has a B.S. in Business Administration degree from Saint Louis University and is a member of the CFA Institute.
 Gregory MacCordy, 64, has served as the Company's Chief Compliance Officer since February 2023 and is a Director at ACA Group ("ACA").
 Mr. MacCordy is an experienced compliance, risk and subject matter expert with over 30 years of regulatory and financial services experience.
 He serves as chief compliance officer or chief risk officer for SEC registered investment advisers and investment companies such as business development companies and interval funds.
 Prior to ACA, Mr. MacCordy worked at the U.S. Securities & Exchange Commission where he was an Industry Expert and Specialized Compliance Examiner in the Asset Management Unit (Enforcement Division) conducting enforcement investigations of investment companies, investment advisers, and mutual funds in the areas of business development companies, CLOs, private equity, hedge funds, real estate and fixed income trading.
 Mr. MacCordy also spent 18 years at The Teachers Insurance and Annuity Association of America-College Retired Equity Fund (TIAA) beginning as a securities analyst and ultimately becoming a Managing Director.
-During his time at TIAA, he was responsible for investment decisions, credit research, valuation and stress testing, regulatory filings, and the development of risk and compliance program policies and procedures.
+During his time at TIAA, he was responsible for investment decisions, credit research, valuation and stress testing. regulatory filings, and the development of risk and compliance program policies and procedures.
 Mr. MacCordy holds a Bachelor of Science and Business Administration in Accounting from University of Missouri and a MBA in Finance from New York University Stern School of Business.

-Elizabeth Murray, 46, has served as the Company's Chief Operating Officer since May 2023 and as its Chief Financial Officer since April 2023.
-Ms. Murray also serves as the Chief Operating Officer and Chief Financial Officer of BCIC and BPCC.
-Ms. Murray also serves as the Treasurer for PEOC.
-Ms. Murray is also a board member for Rocade LLC, a specialty finance company focused on litigation finance.
+Elizabeth Murray, 46, has served as the Company's Chief Operating Officer since May 2023 and as its Chief focused on litigation finance.
 Ms. Murray previously was the Chief Accounting Officer for the Company, BCIC, and BPCC and previously served as the Vice President of Financial Reporting at Triangle Capital Corporation prior to the externalization of the investment management of the Company to Barings LLC.
 Prior to joining Triangle Capital Corporation in 2012, Ms. Murray worked in Financial Planning and Analysis for RBC Bank, the U.S. retail banking division for Royal Bank of Canada.
-Prior to RBC Bank, Ms. Murray began her career as a Tax Consultant with PricewaterhouseCoopers.
+Prior to RBC Bank, Ms. Murray spent seven years at Progress Energy, Inc. and held various positions in finance, accounting and tax, most recently in Strategy and Financial Planning.
+Ms. Murray began her career as a Tax Consultant with PricewaterhouseCoopers.
 Ms. Murray is a graduate of North Carolina State University where she obtained a B.S. degree in Accounting and a Master of Accounting degree.
-She is also a North Carolina Certified Public Accountal.
+She is also a North Carolina Certified Public Accountant.